Build a strong foundation in health educationCourses meet all required endorsement categories as follows:

 To be notified about new Iowa Secondary School Health Education Teaching Endorsement course offerings, please complete the interest form to the right and we will send you information about our offerings as they become available.

-If you are a UNI graduate, please contact Diana Harwood in the UNI Registrar's Office at 319-273-2279 or Diana.Harwood@uni.edu for a free transcript analysis to help determine the courses you need to take to complete the endorsement.
+If you are a UNI graduate, please contact Joan Smothers in the UNI Registrar's Office at 319-273-2255 or Joan.Smothers@uni.edu for a free transcript analysis to help determine the courses you need to take to complete the endorsement.

 The next step is to enroll in a course.
 Please see the program schedule tab above for course details and enrollment information.